-- Because the area inside the gasket is cleaned during the self-clean cycle, you do not need to clean this by hand. - The area outside the gasket and the door liner can be cleaned with a soap-filled or plastic scouring pad, hot water and detergent.
+- Because the area inside the gasket is cleaned during the self-clean cycle, you do not need to clean this by hand. - The area outside the gasket and the door liner can be cleaned with a soap-filled steel wool or plastic pad, hot water and detergent.
 Rinse well with a vinegar and water solution.